 Both Mount Saipal and Surmasarowar Lake are located in Bajhang district.
 The town Chainpur is the starting point to trek to both locations.
 Chainpur can be reached by bus from Dhangadhi in around 12h.

-Southwest of the Mount Saipal range, you can find Surmasarowar Lake at 4300m.
+Southwest of the Mount Saipal range, there is the beautiful Surmasarowar Lake at an altitude of 4300 m.
 It does not only have natural and historical significance, but also offers therapeutic value.
 It is believed that a dip in this lake helps cure skin diseases.
-There is also the myth that doing so the Goddess Surma is pleased and she helps fulfill your wishes.
-Every year, during the end of July a big festival called Birijaat is organized here.
+There is also the myth that doing so, the Goddess Surma is pleased and she will helps fulfill your wishes.
+Every year, during the end of July a big festival, called Birijaat, takes place there.
 Thousands of pilgrims come here for a ritual bath during this annual event.
 Apart from the lake, the trekking route to Surmasarowar itself is a major attraction.